wangxiaoxuan273/local-csi-driver/docs/design/webhooks.md

 ## Configuration

-Both of the webhooks are optional and can be enabled or disabled via the appropriate values for `.Values.node.driver.webhooks` in the Helm chart.
+Both of the webhooks are optional and can be enabled or disabled via the appropriate values for `.Values.webhook` in the Helm chart.

 ## Validation (Emphemeral) Webhook